Policy Insights

 GAMVP is committed to advancing policies that make voting more accessible and protecting the voting rights of BAMEMSA (Black, Arab, Middle Eastern, Muslim, South Asian) communities statewide.

-Updates: Passed out of the Senate and is now headed to the House
+Updates: Passed out of the House Governmental Affairs committee and is awaiting being called for a floor vote in the House chamber.

 GAMVP is committed to advancing immigrant rights because we believe that every individual, regardless of their background or language preference, deserves the opportunity to thrive and contribute to their community.